afcarl/poodle/README.md

 export POODLE_SOLVER_URL=http://localhost:8082
 ```

+## Problem sharing

+If you would like to support development of AI planners we kindly ask you to opt-in for problem sharing.
+This can be done by setting `POODLE_STATS=1` environment variable when launching `poodleserver`.
+We took special care not to send any private informaion and we only collect generated anonymized PDDL files.

 # Contacts

 Poodle is supported by [CriticalHop](https://criticalhop.com).
 If you have any questions, feel free to open a [github issue](https://github.com/criticalhop/poodle/issues) and chat with the team at `##poodle` on [freenode](https://freenode.net/).